bhadmasree/image-classifier1/README.md

 ---

-*This project was created as part of my college application to demonstrate practical AI skills.*
+*This project reflects practical skills gained through months of independent AI learning and was completed recently to showcase my understanding.*